HibberdLab/hibberdlab.github.com/positions.md

 <h2>Coming to work in the lab</h2>

 At present we do not have any funded positions available.
-Howvever, ff you are interested in coming to work with us, either as a PhD student or as a post-doc, please contact [Julian](jmh65@cam.ac.uk).
+Howvever, if you are interested in coming to work with us, either as a PhD student or as a post-doc, please contact [Julian](jmh65@cam.ac.uk).
 Projects are available in the following areas:

 <h4> Defining the degree to which BS and M gene expression is convergent in independent C<sub>4</sub> lineages.</h4>
 <p>This could be achieved using our new leaf rolling technique to separate M and BS RNA from multiple C<sub>4</sub> lineages, followed by deep sequencing, and significant computational analysis. </p>